 - Funding of research is not my primary interest, so I don't spend a lot of time tracking down details in this area.
 I might be wrong on details.

-- I use the term "US Gov" for all the different branches and organizations within the United States of America's federal govenment (so includes NIDDK, NIAID, NICHD, etc.)
+- I use the term "US Gov" for all the different branches and organizations within the United States of America's federal government (so includes NIDDK, NIAID, NICHD, etc.)

 - I don't work for the US Gov, JDRF, or any of the other organizations discussed here.
-I'm an adviser to JDCA.
-I also own stock in several of the companies discussed here.
+I have a more complete non-conflict of interest statement on my web site.

 Please think of this posting as being my personal "thank you" note to all the JDRF staff, volunteers, and everyone who donates money to research a cure for type-1 diabetes:

 Finally, if you see any mistakes or oversights in this posting, please tell me!
 There is a lot of information packed into this small posting, and I've made mistakes in the past.